 While instability has been a recurring theme in the Sahel and West Africa, violent events have become more frequent and deadly in recent years and their underlying dynamics have grown increasingly complex.
 Regional co-operation dynamics, trade, and free movement are therefore played out in a more precarious and unstable context, to which policymakers must adapt.
 They require accurate information to better understand these volatile dynamics and their geographical dimensions, in particular how decisions made at different levels of governance can impact events across different territorial scales, whether local, national or regional.
 To support the region’s policymakers, SWAC will continue to produce innovative spatial analyses that provide novel insights into regional security challenges.

 African governments are increasingly confronted with new forms of political violence.
 The situation is particularly worrying in the Sahara-Sahel where violence is on the rise.
 This degrading security situation has prompted African countries and their partners to intervene militarily to stabilise the region and to prevent the spread of extremism and violence against civilians.
 However, these initiatives face many obstacles due to the transnational nature and geography of violence.
 The Geography of Conflict in North and West Africa maps the evolution of violence across North and West Africa, with a particular focus on Mali, Lake Chad and Libya.
-This work is based on a new spatial indicator of political violence designed to assess the long-term evolution of conflicts and provide policy options.
-It is carried out in partnership with research centres, notably through a memorandum of understanding with the University of Florida’s Sahel Research Group, as well as with researchers at the University of Idaho.
+This work is carried out in partnership with research centres, notably through a memorandum of understanding with the University of Florida’s Sahel Research Group.

 At the invitation of the Munich Security Conference, the SWAC/OECD Secretariat hosted a side event on 14 February dedicated to the launch of their new report The Geography of Conflict in North and West Africa.
 The launch was the only event organised by the OECD as part of the Conference.
 Thirty-five leaders with various profiles (United Nations, NATO, government, private sector) attended the event.
 In his remarks, OECD Secretary-General Angel Gurría set the stage for the security situation in North and West Africa.
 The last five years were the most violent ever recorded in the region with over 16 000 violent incidents and 60 000 fatalities through to end 2019.
 Such a rise in violence calls for regional policy responses to pay more attention to the geography of conflicts, to the unpredictable dynamics of political violence, and to the complex interactions between all the actors involved.